Cong chief Kharge holds meeting with opposition leaders day after Rahul's conviction | Politics

 - India

-Congress president Mallikarjun Kharge on Friday held a meeting with opposition leaders and deliberated on the strategy going forward in the wake of Rahul Gandhi's conviction in a 2019 defamation case.
+Congress president Mallikarjun Kharge on Friday held a meeting with opposition leaders and discussed the future strategy, a day after party leader Rahul Gandhi's conviction in a 2019 defamation case.

-Besides the Congress, senior leaders of parties such as the DMK, National Conference, RSP, VCK, JDU, CPI(M), SP, SS, IUML, AAP and CPI attended the meeting at Leader of Opposition in Rajya Sabha Kharge's office inside Parliament complex.
+Besides the Congress, senior leaders of parties such as the DMK, National Conference, RSP, VCK, JDU, CPI(M), SP, SS, IUML, AAP and CPI attended the meeting of the Leader of Opposition in Rajya Sabha in his office inside Parliament complex.

+Sources said that it was decided that Opposition leaders would stage a protest in the afternoon.

 The opposition parties have also sought time from President Droupadi Murmu on Friday afternoon to raise the matter with her.
 A court in Surat on Thursday sentenced Gandhi to two years in jail in the case filed against him over his ''Modi surname'' remarks.
 The court also granted him bail and suspended the sentence for 30 days to allow him to appeal in a higher court.